ahamlinman/isopod/README.md

 ### Terminal Hardware Notes

-The "Isopod Terminal" is a Raspberry Pi-based system fitted with the above E-Ink display, which I've assembled for use by non-technical users (i.e. my parents).
+The "Isopod Terminal" is a Raspberry Pi-based system fitted with the above E-Ink display, which provides a simple user experience for ripping a series of discs.

 I'm intentionally omitting a formal parts list for the terminal device, to help actively encourage the reuse of parts you already have or can acquire secondhand